Song requests, music through your Twitch chat bot

 and/or «end=00m00s»

-to the request, where «00m»
+to the chat command's request, where «00m»

-is the minutes, and «00s»
+represents the minutes and «00s»

-character and separate the end and start with a «&»
+character and separate them with a «&»

 character.